Cpptz/jgrapht/REPORT.md

 exception essentially as a return statement.
 With regards to the complexity, return statements increases complexity

 by one, which is why we add +1 when calculating it by hand.
-The same holds true for exceptions, a function that only
+The same holds true for exceptions, a function that does

-throws an exception will have complexity 1.
+nothing but throw an exception will have complexity 1.

 When catching an exception using try{} catch{} will increase complexity by one due to the try statement as it holds

 similar functionality as an if-statement.

 ### 5.

 ## Coverage